Augmented reality

 Fallback experience and error states

-We optimised for iOS11+ and most modern Android smartphones, in line with CoverGirl’s visitor demographic.
-If the user was running an older browser or operating system, in an area with low connectivity or was experiencing camera issues, we provided clear error messaging along with troubleshooting instructions and a link to the fallback experience.
+If the system detected that user was running an older browser or operating system or was experiencing low connectivity or camera issues, they were provided with clear error messaging along with troubleshooting instructions.

 fallbalck

 To allow the user to easily compare their appearance before and after, we experimented with a slider to show/hide makeup.
 For the MVP launch we scaled this back to a button.
-The most natural place for this button to sit seemed to be below the thumbnails, but this pushed the product recommendation too far down the page on most mobile screens.
+The most intuitive position to place this button seemed to be below the thumbnails, but this pushed the product recommendations too far down the page on most mobile screens.

-We also tried adding an icon and moving this above the thumbnails, but this was still too prominent and detracted from the main call to action to shop the look.
-We would have liked to spend more time testing button placement as the feedback we’d received on all previous iterations was mixed, but for launch we went with the best UI fit, which was in the top right corner with the info button.
+We experimented with adding an icon and moving this above the thumbnails, but this was still too prominent and detracted from the main CTA to shop the look.
+Ideally we'd have continued testing and iterating as the feedbak was mixed, but for launch we placed this in the top right corner with the info button, as it would allow us to easily update to the slider when possible.

 Hide Makeup